York, Newcastle and Berwick Railway: Durham Junction Railway

-Durham & Sunderland Railway
+Durham and Sunderland Railway

-The Durham & Sunderland Railway (D&SR) received permission on 13 August 1834 for a 13+1/4 mi line from the South Dock in Sunderland to Murton, with branches to Durham and the Hartlepool Dock & Railway at Haswell, although there was initially no connection between the lines as they were at different levels and at right angles to each other.
+The Durham and Sunderland Railway (D&SR) received permission in the Durham and Sunderland Railway Act 1834 (4 & 5 Will.
+4. c. xcvi) on 13 August 1834 for a 13+1/4 mi line from the South Dock in Sunderland to Murton, with branches to Durham and the Hartlepool Dock and Railway at Haswell, although there was initially no connection between the lines as they were at different levels and at right angles to each other.

 The line was worked by eight stationary engines at Sunderland, Seaton, Merton, Appleton, Hetton, Moorsley, Piddington and Sherburn.
 Rated at between 42 and 85 hp, these pulled trains using ropes up to 2450 fathom long and between 4 and 7+1/4 in in circumference.
 Services started on 5 July 1836, the line was formally opened on 30 August and after October passengers travelled in carriages with three compartments attached to coal trains; compartments for first class were enclosed whereas those for second class passengers were open on the sides.
-In 1838 The railway carried over 77,000 people on trains that travelled at an average speed of 8+1/2 mph; Whishaw (1842) reports the passenger service was unpunctual and the carriages subject to jolts whenever the trains started.
+In 1838 the railway carried over 77,000 people on trains that travelled at an average speed of 8+1/2 mph; Whishaw (1842) reports the passenger service was unpunctual and the carriages subject to jolts whenever the trains started.

-Permission was granted on 30 June 1837 to divert the line in Durham south to Shincliffe, and this opened on 28 June 1839.
-The D&SR was taken over by the York & Newcastle Railway on 1 January 1847, and became part of the York, Newcastle & Berwick Railway that year.
+Permission was granted by the Durham and Sunderland Railway Act 1837 (7 Will.
+4 & 1 Vict. c. lxvii) on 30 June 1837 to divert the line in Durham south to Shincliffe, and this opened on 28 June 1839.
+The D&SR was taken over by the York and Newcastle Railway on 1 January 1847, and became part of the York, Newcastle and Berwick Railway that year.